-The San Francisco Recreation & Parks Department is converting Golden Gate Park’s four Beach Chalet grass soccer fields to artificial turf and installing 60′ lights that will remain on until 10:00pm each night.
+The San Francisco Recreation & Parks Department converted Golden Gate Park’s four Beach Chalet grass soccer fields to artificial turf and installed 60′ lights that will remain on until 10:00 p.m. each night.

 Golden Gate Park and Ocean Beach are important parts of the Pacific Flyway- a migratory route extending from Alaska and Canada to South America which birds take each spring and fall.
 Night lighting can cause birds to become confused and disoriented because birds that migrate at night navigate using the moon and stars.
 Night lighting will negatively impact birds that roost and nest in this part of the park.

 Golden Gate Park supports resident and migrating birds and other wildlife that depend on this habitat.
 In 1930 the California Academy of Sciences published “A Handbook of the Birds of Golden Gate Park” which identified 111 species.
 Flycatchers, thrushes, corvids, sparrows, warblers, hawks, owls, swallows and other birds depend on the habitat within the park.
 Wildlife including mammals and butterflies also use the grass play fields.